FandosA/SRGAN_Image_Super_Resolution_Pytorch/README.md

 ```
 The resulting upscaled images will be saved in the ```test_images/upscaled/``` folder.
 As an example, check out the folder containing the image I upscaled, available here in the repository.

-The same process can be carried out for videos and running the file
+The same process can be carried out for videos running the file
 ```
 python test_videos.py
 ```